I get it, picking the right surfskate is a challenge.

 Wheel Edge Profile

-Rounded-edged wheels offer more potential to slide through turns which is perfect for riders looking to practice surf-style maneuvers that mimic blowing out the tail.
+Rounded-edged wheels are easier to slide since there’s less traction.
+This is ideal if you want to practice surf-style maneuvers that mimic blowing out the tail.

 There is no tried-and-true formula for which wheel hardness will work best for you.
 Surfskate manufacturers select the wheel hardness that they feel works best with their boards but you may find that you like something different.